 Welcome to our store Uncle Chow Amulet Gallery

-This high ranking monk is well known within the circle of sacred plaques collectors in thailand and those collecting the amulets.
+This high-ranking monk is well known within the circle of sacred plaques collectors in Thailand and those collecting the amulets.
 He is also respectfully known as “the father of amulets”.
-Other than the sacred plaques, any other plaques in Thailand can be referred to a amulets.
-It is referred to as “Khrueng Lang Khong Khang” in Thai, meaning the object with spiritual effect.

-This high ranking monk is also knows as the “monk with the treasured tooth” and he is the only one in Thailand.
-His Thai ordination name is Luangpu Ka Long – Kiao Keow.
+This high ranking monk is also knowns as the “monk with the treasured tooth” and he is the only one in Thailand.
+His Thai ordination name is Luangpu Ka Long – Kiao Keow, usually shortened as LP Kalong.

 As for “Kiao Keow”, the word “Kiao” is tooth, while “Keow” is a valuable crystal substance such as ruby, gem and treasures.
 Therefore “Kiao Keow” is taken to mean “treasured tooth”.
 This treasured tooth brings divinity to Luangpu Ka Long in oral brilliance and exceptional effect in reciting the mantras.